fireonehero/GUIChatApp/README.md

   -`PyQt5`

 You can install PyQt5 using pip:
 ## Installation1.
 Clone the repository:

     ```
     git clone https://github.com/your-username/chat-app-gui.git
     cd chat-app-gui
     ```
+2. Modify the client:

+    Before running the client, ensure that you modify the code to include the correct public IP address of the server you want to connect to.
+Open `client.py` and locate the line where the server IP is defined.
+Replace it with the server's public IP address.
+    ```python
+    # Example: Modify this line in client.py
+    server_ip = 'your.server.ip.address'
+    ```
-2. Run the server:
+3. Run the server:

     The server code is included in this repository.
 You can start the server by running the following command:
     ```
     python server.py
     ```
-3. Run the client:
+4. Run the client:

     After starting the server, you can run the chat client:
     ```